ishanuzzal/StockManagement/README.md

   - Associate each product with a category and inventory details.

 - ### Inventory Tracking
-  - Track stock levels of products in real-time.
+  - Track stock levels of products in real time.
   - Automatically update inventory based on buy and sell transactions.
-  - Generate inventory level reports for stock analysis.
+  - Generate inventory-level reports for stock analysis.

 - ### Transaction Management
   - Supports two types of transactions: